top of page

 How does Hesta Health work?

-Your journey begins with a comprehensive online assessment of your postnatal health and wellbeing and blood tests: the Hesta Health Check.
 The assessment is designed to build a complete picture of your postnatal health across 8 clinical areas.
 A Hesta postnatal clinician reviews your questionnaire responses, stated goals, and blood results together, supported by our multidisciplinary clinical team including specialist clinicians, pelvic health physiotherapists, and mental health professionals.
-You receive your Hesta Health Check results, along with a personalised plan that helps you with what to do next: the Hesta Guide to Recovery.
+You receive your Hesta Health Check results, along with a personalised plan that helps you with what to do next: the Hesta Care Guide.

 Do I need a referral?